SModelS/smodels/docs/manual/source/Tools.rst

 Interactive Plots Maker
 -----------------------

 This tool allows to easily produce interactive plots which relate the SModelS output with information on the user's model stored in the SLHA files.
 It gives 2d plots in the parameter space defined by the user, with additional user-defined information appearing in hover boxes.
 The output is in html format for viewing in a web browser.
+The aim is not to make publication-ready plots but to facilitate getting an overview of e.g. the properties of points in a scan.
 NB: this needs SLHA model input and SModelS python output!

 **Required python packages are:** plotly, pandas, pyslha, os, decimal